 The dominant bull marks his territory by spreading dung.
 It also opens its mouth and displays its razor sharp canines as a warning to those encroaching its territory.
 So aggressive is an adult hippo that other formidable predators do not prey on them, though they do prey on young hippos.
 Hippos coexist with Nile crocodiles, and due to the fact that they inhabit the same habitats, territorial hippos often aggressively kill Nile crocodiles.

 Its territorial nature has contributed to it being known as a dangerous creature as it fiercely protects its space from humans and animals alike.
 Boats traveling through rivers where hippos occupy are at risk of being considered as threats.
+This is why in some areas, it wouldn’t be a good idea to go on a canoe or a mokoro safari.
 On land, humans who are within the vicinity of crops that a hippo grazes are also at risk of being charged at.
 Sometimes, these aggressive giants also attack when unprovoked and for no known reason.

 Within its group, hippos separate themselves according to their gender and age.
 Females and their nursing young group together on one end while males group together on another.
 The dominant bull usually stays on its own, apart from either group.
 Interestingly enough, when they are on land, hippos display a more solitary behavior, preferring to be alone rather than group together.